-Key Audit Mat ters How the Audit Committee reviewed these matters and what decisions were made Assessment consideration acquisitions of for contingent business The Audit Committee considered the approach and methodology applied to the assessment of contingent consideration for business acquisitions in prior financial years, as well as the reasonableness of the revised fair values of the contingent consideration in respect of these acquisitions.
+Key Audit Mat ters How the Audit Committee reviewed these matters and what decisions were made Assessment of contingent consideration for business acquisitions The Audit Committee considered the approach and methodology applied to the assessment of contingent consideration for business acquisitions in prior financial years, as well as the reasonableness of the revised fair values of the contingent consideration in respect of these acquisitions.
 The assessment of contingent consideration for business acquisitions was also an area of focus for the external auditor.
 The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2017.
 Refer to page 133 of this Annual Report.